 Yes, many are non-standard.
-For example, the power amplifier output stage of an RF transmitter designed for a 50-Ω purely resistive load may actually be connecting to an antenna with an impedance which is not 50 Ω, and which has a large reactive component due to its physical size, configuration, and placement.
+For example, the power amplifier output stage of an RF transmitter designed for a 50-Ω purely resistive load may actually be connecting to an antenna with an impedance that is not 50 Ω, and which has a large reactive component due to its physical size, configuration, and placement.

 Q: What is done to match the impedances?

-A: The solution is to devise and insert a matching network, comprised of resistive and reactive elements, between the source and load, Figure 2.
+A: The solution is to devise and insert a matching network, comprised of resistive and reactive elements, between the source and load (Figure 2).
 The network is designed so that the source sees a load impedance equal to its complex conjugate, while the load looking back, also sees its complex conjugate.

 Q: What types of matching situations are relatively easy to deal with?